pranav-ganesh/tp/docs/UserGuide.md

    on the popup and a GUI similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data.
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
+5. Type the command in the command box and press Enter to execute it. e.g. typing "help" and pressing `Enter` will open the help window.
-   Commands that CallMeMaybe supports:
+   You can find the commands that CallMeMaybe supports below:
    - `add n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named John Doe to the CMM database.
    - `list` : Lists all contacts.
    - `done 2` : Marks the 2nd contact shown in the current list as completed.